BlogCompliance

 8. AI risks: When organizations adopt new AI technology, they open themselves up to new risks, such as algorithm bias, transparency, and data governance, which can violate data privacy regulations.

-9. People risks: The most unpredictable risks are driven by human behaviour.
+9. People risks: The most unpredictable risks are driven by human behavior.
 Incomplete training, oversights, and unclear roles and responsibilities can easily lead to compliance violations.

 Compliance failures are often rooted in people risks, especially unclear accountability.
 Without defined roles and ownership for prioritizing compliance-related tasks, organizations will struggle to meet requirements consistently.
 Compliance must be driven across functions—, not delegated solely to GRC teams.”